UlisseWolf/Five_Nights_at_Freddy_News_Ticket_SC4/README.md

 https://community.simtropolis.com/files/file/35635-ulisse-wolf-five-nights-at-freddys/

-In addition, the LUA code allows the Consullente Alert function to be activated when the building is constructed by generating an alert from the security advisor in the game.
-Because of this alert, two versions of the same code were made
+In addition, the LUA code enables the Consulsive Alarm function when the building is constructed, generating an alarm from the security advisor in the game.
+Because of this alarm, two versions of the same code were made

    * Allert News - No Invasive -> This version contains the non-invasive LUA code in which the advisor alert is generated only once and is no longer repeated when loading the city
    * Allert News - Original -> This version contains the original LUA code in which the security advisor alert is generated even when the city containing the landmark is loaded